Moving From the UK to the Basque Country

 Your vehicle would need to be inspected as per the country’s standards – ITV (Inspección técnica de Vehículos).
 Such inspections may obligate you to change your headlights and rear fog lights to meet European standards.

-The whole procedure is extremely expensive, and considering exchanging your UK vehicle for an already locally registered one is way more preferable and much cheaper.
+The whole procedure is extremely expensive, and considering exchanging your UK vehicle for an already locally registered one is way preferable and much cheaper.

 There is, however, a regulated parking system as well.
 From Monday to Saturday there are parking spots in the city – underground car parkings as well as on the streets.
 They are not pricey but are for a limited number of hours.
-They go under the name O.T.A and tickets can be bought from automats located on the streets.
+They go under the name O.T.A., and tickets can be bought from automats located on the streets.

 You can find some useful information and guidelines about how to validate and/or exchange your UK driving license here: